jillianwhiting/Jillian-Whiting/Lab2_Coastal.md

 ![amplitude 5](https://github.com/jillianwhiting/Jillian-Whiting/blob/master/Images/dispersion_5.png?raw=true)
 ![amplitude 10](https://github.com/jillianwhiting/Jillian-Whiting/blob/master/Images/dispersion_10.png?raw=true)

-The points are expected to be relativity close to the predicted line.
-Theses are not close, but do follow the same trends.
-The error could be caused by measurement error from our ruler.
-It could also be caused by the fact that waves in the tank are reflected which can interfere with the wave gauge data.

 #Dispersion relation:
 Calculation of wave celerity, cp.
 Plots of cp/gh as a function of kh.
 Two separate plots for the two different sets of amplitudes.
 On each plot, plot your experimental results and also the theoretical curve (as in HW1).